Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Case Study

 \subsection{Performance Evaluation of DFCL}

 The aforementioned performance degradation highlights the need for continual learning to adapt to evolving tasks.
 We evaluate the proposed DFCL method against four baselines: (i) SBL, which retrains the forecasting models from scratch for each task; (ii) DFL (Adam), which continually fine-tunes the DFL model with the Adam optimizer but without any forgetting mitigation; (iii) DFCL (Adam-F), a naïve continual variant that freezes all layers except the last during fine-tuning to preserve prior knowledge; and (iv) the proposed DFCL (EWC).
 All methods are trained sequentially on Tasks~1–6 under the same neural network architecture and hyperparameters.
+For DFCL (EWC), the regularization coefficient in \eqref{eq:DFCL_final} is set to $\lambda=3\times10^{-3}$ unless otherwise stated.
 After completing Task~$k$, we evaluate on the test sets of Tasks~1 through $k$ and report the average MAE of net load and price forecasts, the cumulative regret, the regret ratio (RR), and a forgetting measure (FM) that quantifies performance loss on earlier tasks after learning later ones.
 The regret ratio is defined as

-that is, $\mathrm{RR}_{k}$ measures the ratio of cumulative regret to the cumulative optimal cost over the first $k$ tasks.
+that is, $\mathrm{RR}_{k}$ measures the ratio of cumulative regret to the cumulative perfect-foresight cost over the first $k$ tasks.
 FM evaluates how much performance on earlier tasks deteriorates after learning new ones.
 For the $k$-th task, FM is defined as

-that is, the average gap between the best historical performance and the current performance on all previous tasks.
+that is, the average degradation of the current regret relative to the best historical regret previously achieved on each earlier task.

 After continually learning the first $k$ tasks ($k=1,\dots,6$), the average performance on all previously learned tasks is summarized in Table~\ref{tab:cl_case_stacked_widths}.
 The regret trajectories for Tasks~1–5 across sequential training from Task~1 to Task~6, along with the overall average regret trend, are shown in Fig.~\ref{fig:regret_trend}.
+Fig.~\ref{fig:regret_trend} reports the mean regret trajectories over five runs for each method, and the shaded bands indicate $\pm 1$ standard deviation.